SubhajitDuttaChowdhury/ReIGNN/README.md

 If you want to create a trained model for aes2, please specify that in the keyword as aes2, and also specify the number of epochs, and the cuda that should be used.
 Once the training is done, the best performing model will be saved in this main folder (best_model_keyword) and the performance for each variant of the design will be stored in the result folder.

-The 10 different keywords are: aes2, altor, gcm_aes, completogpio, fsm, siphash, cr_div, sha, uart, MEMORY
+The 8 different keywords are: aes2, altor, completogpio, fsm, siphash, cr_div, sha, MEMORY

 If you want to perform inference for an already trained model then we need to run the following command: